Redocly/redocly-cli/docs/resources/rules/assertions.md

 Property | Type | Description
 -- | -- | --
-assertions | [[Assertion object]](#assertion-object) | A list of assertions to enforce your custom API design standards.
+assert/my-assertion-name | [Assertion object](#assertion-object) | An assertion definition to enforce your custom API design standards.
 Add or edit your assertions in the configuration file.
-The `assertions` rule is composed of a list of `assertion` objects.
-This rule may result in more than one problem message, as you may define more than one assertion.
-More than one assertion may be defined in the list, and any assertion may have multiple asserts.
+The assertion is a rule that starts with a `assert/` prefix followed by a unique assertion rule name.
+Assertion name is displayed in the lint log if the assertion fails.
+More than one assertion may be defined, and any assertion may have multiple asserts.

 ## Assertion object